Course Title: Set up and configure basic local area network

 Overview of Assessment

-Please refer to the common Assessment Matrix from Course Guide ISYS 5675C in the same cluster.
+Please refer to common assessment matrix from Course guide ISYS 5675C in the same cluster.

-This course is delivered in a cluster in conjunction with ISYS 5662C and ISYS5675C. ll the learning and assessment activities will include the components of UEENEED046B and UEENEED027B and UEENEED017B.
+This course is delivered in a cluster (Networking 1) in conjunction with ISYS5675C (Install and configure Internetworking systems)and ISYS5662C (Use engineering applications software).
+All the learning and assessment activities will include the components of these competencies UEENEED017B ,UEENEED004B and UEENEED046B.

-Student directed hours involve completing activities such as reading online resources, assignments, project work, individual student-teacher course-related consulation lab reports, etc.
+Student directed hours involve completing activities such as reading online resources, assignments, individual student-teacher course-related consultation, lab journals

 Study and learning Support: